rabbitmq/rabbitmq-website/site/jms-client.md

 ## <a id="destination-interoperability" class="anchor" href="#destination-interoperability">JMS and AMQP 0-9-1 Destination Interoperability</a>

-An interoperability feature allows you to define JMS 'amqp' destinations that read and/or write to non-JMS RabbitMQ resources.
-Note this feature does not support JMS topics.
+An interoperability feature allows you to define JMS 'amqp' destinations that read and/or write to non-JMS RabbitMQ resources. ***Note this feature does not support JMS topics***.

+A single 'amqp' destination can be defined for both sending and consuming.

+### Sending JMS Messages to an AMQP Exchange

 A JMS destination can be defined so that a JMS application can send `Message`s to a predefined RabbitMQ 'destination' (exchange/routing key) using the JMS API in the normal way.
 The messages are written "in the clear," which means that any AMQP 0-9-1 client can read them without having to understand the internal format of Java JMS messages.
-Only `BytesMessage`s and `TextMessage`s can be written in this way.
+***Only `BytesMessage`s and `TextMessage`s can be written in this way***.

+When messages are sent to an 'amqp' Destination, JMS message properties are mapped onto AMQP 0-9-1 headers and properties as appropriate.
+For example, the `JMSPriority` property converts to the `priority` property for the AMQP 0-9-1 message.
+(It is also set as a header with the name "JMSPriority".)
+User-defined properties are set as named message header values, provided they are `boolean`, numeric or `String` types.

+### Consuming Messages From an AMQP Queue

 Similarly, a JMS destination can be defined that reads messages from a predefined RabbitMQ queue.
 A JMS application can then read these